Studies on primates play a central role in your PhD thesis?

 A prize for the best doctoral thesis (DPZ Sponsorship Award) was first awarded in 1988.
-This prize was replaced in 2020 by the PhD Thesis Award awarded by the DPZ Sponsorship Society.
+This prize was replaced in 2023 by the PhD award of the DPZ Sponsorship Society, supported by the MacLean-Erkelenz-Foundation.

 |Year||Winner||Institute, Research Group||Research Field|